The digital revolution in India has brought several ways of making money online. One such trending way of making money is affiliate marketing.

 A few Important Terms:

-When talking about an affiliate network, we must learn about a few terms based on which affiliate networks offer services.
-It is important for you to choose a program that employs a network that is reputed in the aspects that you want to promote.
+You need to choose a program that employs a network that is known for the aspects that you want to promote.

 CPA: Cost per Action